 On the MA level, the Department offers an MA degree in History in the following fields: US History, Early Modern European History, Modern European History, and Medieval European History (with comparative attention to the pre-modern Islamic world).
 We also offer an MA program in Late Medieval and Early Modern Religion and Society, drawing on the particularly rich resources for the study of religious history available in the Department and the University more broadly.
-Additionally, we offer joint MA programs in Library and Information Sciences and Secondary Education, and with the Law School for a joint JD/History MA.
+Additionally, we offer a joint MA program with the Department of Information Sciences (M.A./M.S.L.I.S.) and with the Columbus School of Law (M.A./J.D.)